Maribel Moses v. The New York Times Company, d/b/a The New York Times

 • Yes.
 After an appeal to the United States Circuit Court of Appeals to the Second Circuit, the 2021 settlement in this same case is now void.
 You must submit a valid Claim Form by the claims deadline to receive a payment from the Settlement Fund.

-• If the Settlement becomes final, you will give up your right to sue NYT and other Released Parties for the claims being resolved by this Settlement.
-The specific claims you are giving up against NYT are described in the Settlement Agreement.
-You will be “releasing” NYT and certain of its affiliates, employees and representatives as described in Section 3.2 of the Settlement Agreement.
-Unless you exclude yourself (see Question 14), you are “releasing” the claims, regardless of whether you submit a claim or not.
+• The Court granted Final Approval of the Settlement on October 10, 2024.
+If you did not exclude yourself from the Settlement, you have given up your right to sue NYT and other Released Parties for the claims being resolved by this Settlement.
+The specific claims you have given up against NYT are described in the Settlement Agreement.
+You have “released” NYT and certain of its affiliates, employees and representatives as described in Section 3.2 of the Settlement Agreement.
+Unless you excluded yourself (see Question 14), you have “released” the claims, regardless of whether you submitted a claim or not.
 The Settlement Agreement is available through the Important Documents page.

 The Settlement Agreement describes the released claims with specific descriptions, so read it carefully.
 If you have any questions you can talk to the lawyers listed in Question 12 for free, or you can talk to your own lawyer if you have questions about what this means.

-• If you do nothing, you won’t get any cash payment from this Settlement.
-You also won’t get any free access codes to NYT services if you do nothing.
+• If you did nothing, you won’t get any cash payment from this Settlement.
+You also won’t get any free access codes to NYT services if you did nothing.

-Even if you do nothing, you won’t be able to start a lawsuit or be part of any other lawsuit against the Defendant for the claims being resolved by this Settlement, unless you exclude yourself.
+Even if you did nothing, you won’t be able to start a lawsuit or be part of any other lawsuit against the Defendant for the claims being resolved by this Settlement, unless you excluded yourself.

 • The Court has appointed Bursor & Fisher, P.A to be the attorneys representing the Settlement Class.
 They are called “Class Counsel.”
 They believe, after conducting an extensive investigation, that the Settlement Agreement is fair, reasonable, and in the best interests of the Settlement Class.
 You will not be charged for these lawyers.
 If you want to be represented by your own lawyer in this case, you may hire one at your expense.